Protecting Long Island's Waters Together

 Supported by the Museum Association of New York, the Long Island Explorium is pleased to release this Long Island's Water Quality Resource Page.
-This page is intended to inform Long Island families about the water quality challenges that are present on Long Island and provide them with tangible, local actions to take to protect our waters.

 "This page is intended to inspire the next generation of environmental stewards.
 We all have a role to play in protecting our waters."